Anjana940/Automatic_Washing-_Machine/README.md

 # Automatic_Washing-_Machine
-Designed an automatic washing machine using Verilog.
+Designed an automatic washing machine using Verilog assuming the possible states.
+Have done this in Moore FSM.